• Skip to primary navigation

 Jump to Recipe Print Recipe

-Begin by pressing one block of firm tofu in a tofu press over a plate (to catch the water) for 30 minutes (Photo 1).
-After 30 minutes, drain the tofu and lay the block of tofu on a parchment paper-lined tray (Photo 2 & 3).
-Use a sharp knife to cut the block of tofu into 4 slices that are 1-inch wide.
+Begin by pressing one block of firm tofu in a press over a plate (to catch the water) for 30 minutes (Photo 1).
+After 30 minutes, drain the liquid and lay the block of tofu on a parchment paper-lined tray (Photos 2 & 3).
+Use a sharp knife to cut the block into 4 slices that are 1-inch wide.

 A photo collage showing how to make baked tofu in just a few easy steps.

-Next, cut the tofu block into 4 slices in the other direction.
+Next, cut the block into 4 slices in the other direction.
 Then, lay the slices down and cut each row in half again.
-You should end up with 32 tofu cubes.
+You should end up with 32 cubes.
 (Photos 4-6).

-Sprinkle low-sodium tamari evenly over the tofu cubes and use a large spoon to quickly toss the tofu cubes around the tray to absorb all of the tamari (Photos 7 & 8).
-This light coating of tamari seasons the tofu and it makes it wet so the dry seasonings will stick without using oil.
+Sprinkle tamari over the top and use a large spoon to quickly toss the cubes around the tray to evenly distribute the liquid (Photos 7 & 8).
+This light coating of tamari seasons the tofu and makes it slightly damp so the dry seasonings will stick without using oil.

 A photo collage showing how to make baked tofu in a few easy steps.

-Sprinkle nutritional yeast and taco seasonings over the tofu cubes (Photos 9 & 10).
-Toss to coat each piece in the seasonings and arrange the tofu cubes into even rows on the tray (Photo 11).
-Bake the seasoned tofu for 30 minutes.
+Sprinkle nutritional yeast, taco seasonings, and arrowroot powder over the tofu (Photos 9 & 10).
+Toss to coat each piece in the seasonings and arrange the cubes so they're not touching each other on the tray (Photo 11).
+Bake until crispy.

 A white plate filled with tofu cubes next to a plaid napkin on a dark background.